hkellaway/Gloss/README.md

 ## Why "Gloss"?

-The name for Gloss was inspired by the name for a popular Objective-C library, [Mantle](https://github.com/Mantle/Mantle) - both names are a play on the word "layer", in reference to their role in defining the model layer of the application.
+The name for Gloss was inspired by the name for a popular Objective-C library, [Mantle](https://github.com/Mantle/Mantle) - both names are a play on the word "layer", in reference to their role in supporting the model layer of the application.

 The particular word "gloss" was chosen as it evokes both being lightweight and adding beauty.